im-rikesh/RFID-Parking-in-Arduino/readme.md

 In this sample project, we have allotted the maximum number of parking space as 1.

-I have uploaded unedited rough video for this project on my youtube channel: https://www.youtube.com/watch?v=vM048qrBsaA .
+I have uploaded unedited rough video for this project on my youtube channel: https://www.youtube.com/watch?v=vM048qrBsaA . #Don't forget to turn on the subtitle while watching the video !!!!!!!!!!!!!

-#The rough code for the project is uploaded in this.
+The rough code for the project is uploaded in this.
 I am sorry for the inconvinience.
 I lost my final code.
 But if you have any queries, feel free to mail me at: r11kesh.n11roula@gmail.com or 071bex038@ioepc.edu.np .

 # Rikesh Niroula